 Drinking enough water a day is essential.
 Hydration is even more crucial during the detox process.
 Clean water is responsible for removing cell waste and toxins.
 An addict may have gone without water for long periods of time, and therefore it’s essential to start re-introducing water into the routine.
 It is recommended drinking 3 – 3.5 liters of water every day, depending on your level of activity.
 A person in recovery should carry a water bottle with them throughout the day so that they always have something to sip on.
 Focusing on this task of consuming enough water also acts as a deterrent to drugs because it gives them an affirmative responsibility on which to focus time and energy.

 Consuming Enough Healthy Fats and Calories

 Many addicts are malnourished by the time they seek recovery.
 That’s because they’ve focused on the drug rather than meals.
 Therefore, it’s time to get back to a healthy weight by eating healthy fats and calories.
 Those in recovery should try and eat foods such as avocados, oils, and salad dressings to help put on weight the healthy way.

-Recovery is a process every day.
+As doctors from Right Path put it, “Addiction treatment marks the beginning of a new way of living.
+The insights you gain and the changes you make during treatment will become the foundation for your recovery after you return to your life.
 Repairing your eating habits can be a struggle, which is why it’s important to start small and focus on the day at present.
 Small accomplishments such as remembering to drink water or eat a serving of fruit are victories upon which you will build tomorrow.